shashankprasanna/distributed-training-workshop/content/kubernetes_dist_training/fsx_lustre.md

 kubectl apply -f specs/claim-fsx-s3.yaml
 ```

 This will take several minutes.
-You can check the status by running:
+You can check the status by running the following command.
+Hit `Ctrl+C` if you don't want the terminal to be blocked.
+To manually check, run the command without `-w`

 ```
 kubectl get pvc fsx-claim -w